publiccodenet/blog/_posts/2020-09-22-notes-from-community-call-3-september-2020.md

 date: 2020-09-22
 author: Jan Ainali
 type: blogpost
-excerpt: Discussions about processes for how to do translations of the Standard for Public Code
+excerpt: Discussion about processes to translate the Standard for Public Code
 categories:
   - Community call
 ---